-Signs of an economic recovery are emerging as key economic indicators show improvements.
+Despite signs of an economic recovery emerging, the Canadian economy has not returned to pre-recession levels.
+The Bank of Canada, in its October 2010 Monetary Policy Report, has revised its outlook predicting a more modest pace of growth than previously anticipated.
 Employment levels in Canada have shown gradual improvement, retail trade sales reports are more favorable while the inflation level has remained stable with projections that it will remain low.
 The strength of the Canadian dollar favours importers, however it creates a drag on the economic activity of other sectors in Canada.
-The Bank of Canada, in its July 2010 Monetary Policy Report, has projected that the economy will grow by 3.5% in 2010 before slowing to 2.9% in 2011.
-The Bank expects the economy to return to full capacity at the end of calendar 2011.
-However, the Company believes that consumer demand will remain weak in fiscal 2011 with modest improvement as consumers remain cautious.
+A recent surge in the price of cotton to record high prices, an important component in clothing fabrication, along with a significant shortage of supply is anticipated to place strains on certain product margins.
+The Company continues to closely monitor this development in an effort to maintain its value pricing proposition.
+The Company believes that consumer demand will remain weak throughout the balance of fiscal 2011 with modest improvement thereafter as consumers remain cautious.
 We are being guided by these expectations in conducting all facets of our business.
 On the positive side, we believe that we remain poised to strengthen the Company's market position in all of our market niches by offering a broad assortment of quality merchandise at affordable prices.
 The Company has virtually no debt and has liquid cash reserves which provide us with the ability to act when opportunities present themselves in whatever format including merchandising, store acquisition/construction, system replacements/upgrading or expansion by acquisition.